silscript/front-end-intro/intro-to-css.md

 }
 ```

+- The percent unit is much like the “em” unit, save for a few fundamental differences.
+- The current font-size is equal to 100% (i.e. 12pt = 100%).
+- While using the percent unit, your text remains fully scalable for mobile devices and for accessibility.

 ```css
 h1 {
   font-size: 100%;
 }
 ```

+Use ems!
+Please!

 ###### :
 - If a font name contains white-space, it must be quoted.